michalss/TodoList/README.md

 # TodoList
-Simple todo app written with sxWidgets and c++
+Simple todo app written with wxWidgets and c++